InternationalDanceSupplies/KhaosAPI/README.md

 Arguments
 ---------------
-Arguments should be passed into the methods as a multidimensional arrays.
+Arguments should be passed into the methods as multidimensional arrays.

 ```php
 $args = array('foo' => array('bar',